 How To Write An Email Marketing Sequence

-Creating an email sequence can help you sell more in automatic mode* since you only have to create the sequence once and it will be sent automatically to each new subscriber.
+You only need to create the sequence once and it will be sent automatically to every new subscriber.

-To be clear, there’s no such thing as creating an automatic sequence with 5 emails and going to lie on the beach.
+To be clear, there’s no such thing as creating an automatic sequence of 5 emails and going to lie on the beach.
 A good email sequence is like having a salesperson selling for you when you are working on other things for your business.

 How to write an email sequence for a sales funnel

-First, let’s define exactly what a funnel is.
+First, let’s define what a funnel is.

 A sales funnel is a very visual representation of what it really means in marketing terms.